julioselva/async-lambda/README.md

 3. Edit the new Role.
 4. Create a new Resource and Method through the API Gateway.
 5. Setup your new API.
-6. Create a response model.
+6. Setup a HTTP response for your integration.
-7. Set the response model.
-8. Test it.
+7. Test it.

 ## Going through the steps